The state of the union, according to President Biden’s worried supporters

 Miller has no plans to watch the State of the Union.

-“I mean, I can say that I haven’t moved on,” Miller said of his past year.
-“Ultimately I think things are not progressing in any area.
+“I mean, I can say that I haven’t moved on,” Miller said of the past year.
+“Ultimately, I think, things are not progressing in any area.
 It just feels like there has not really been any progress on anything.
 To me it’s like a ghost year.”

 ‘We may not see the real benefits … until he’s gone’